 Long celebrated in movies and television shows, the emergency department (ED) or emergency room physician is a critical and valuable component in saving people’s lives.
 ED physicians perform many roles as they deliver emergency healthcare to some of the people who need it most – those injured in severe vehicle crashes, falls, and many other incidents as well as those with serious or life-threatening illnesses.
-Anthony Simon, a certified Physician Assistant in the Houston, Texas area, has worked in emergency rooms and with ED physicians for nearly his entire career.
+Karl Simon, a certified Physician Assistant in the Houston, Texas area, has worked in emergency rooms and with ED physicians for nearly his entire career.
 He knows that these highly-qualified individuals represent the very best in healthcare.

 What Does an ED Physician Do?

 According to the University of California Los Angeles (UCLA) Medical School, an emergency department physician is tasked with treating every patient that comes into the ER for help.
-ED physicians perform initial assessment and diagnostics, order testing, and start lifesaving procedures to stabilize those with severe illnesses or injuries.
+ED physicians perform initial assessments and diagnostics, order testing, and start lifesaving procedures to stabilize those with severe illnesses or injuries.
 Physicians work in close contact with other healthcare professionals such as trauma surgeons, nurses, and respiratory therapists.
 If a patient needs further treatment, including surgery, the ED physician also facilitates admission referrals.

 What Training Do ED Physicians Have?